marancibia/marancibia.github.io/oml4py-adb/embd-python-rest/embd-python-rest.md

     "OML service URL/omlusers/api/oauth2/v1/token"
   ```

-1. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.
+1. First, let's export the appropriate environmental variables.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

   Scroll down to the beginning of Task 1.1.
   ![Export OML Cloud Service URL](images/1-1-export-oml-url-env-variable.png " ")